George Burdi

 George Burdi, also known as George Eric Hawthorne (born 1970), is a Canadian musician, publisher, traditionalist, mysticist, and a white power musician who became known for his role in white nationalist organizations.
 He led the Canadian branch of the World Church of the Creator, which formed an alliance with the now-defunct white nationalist organization Heritage Front.
 In addition, Burdi performed with the white power band RaHoWa.

 Burdi was convicted of assault causing bodily harm in 1995, and was sentenced to one year in prison.
 Upon his release from prison, Burdi claimed to have renounced racism.
 By 2017, he had resumed promoting extremist views and producing white nationalist music.

 Early life

-Burdi was born in 1970 to a Ukrainian mother and Italian father, both of whom were immigrants.
+In 1970, Burdi was born to a Ukrainian mother and an Italian father, both of whom were immigrants.

 Activism

 Burdi came into contact with the white nationalist movement through the father of his then German girlfriend.
 He became an active White nationalist at the age of 18, and by the age of 21, was the leader of the Canadian branch of the World Church of the Creator, which at its peak had fewer than 20 members.
 During this period, he wrote a number of articles for the Church of the Creator newspaper, Racial Loyalty, using the name "Rev. Eric Hawthorne" (including the January 1992 cover story, "Enter the Racial Holy War").
 He has been credited with helping to secure the survival of Creativity after the death, in 1993, of its founder Ben Klassen.